Quality content is key to a successful, growth-minded marketing strategy.

 Plus, videos can also keep visitors on your website longer while they watch or listen to your content.

-Once you’ve built up a sizable content library, you can work on expanding your reach through experimenting with other content types.
+Once you’ve built up a sizable content library, you can work on expanding your reach through experimenting with other kinds of content content types.
 See what your audience responds to, then optimize (or try a new content type) from there.

 Pro tip: AI content writing tools have been generating quite a bit of buzz lately.
 However, Google’s webmaster guidelines state that the search engine considers AI-generated content as spam, which could lead to a penalty.